scipy-conference/scipy_proceedings/papers/kyle_niemeyer/kyle_niemeyer.rst

 information.
-Mandatory elements of each entry in``datapoints`` include the initial ``temperature``, ``pressure``, and mixture ``composition``, as well as the experimental ``ignition-delay`` and ``ignition-type`` (means by which PyTeCk detects ignition).
+Mandatory elements of each entry in``datapoints`` include the initial ``temperature``, ``pressure``, and mixture ``composition``, as well as the experimental ``ignition-delay`` and ``ignition-type`` (means by which PyTeCk detects ignition, discussed in more detail later).
 All quantities provided include a magnitude and units, which Pint [Grecco2016]_ interprets.
 Since many experimental datasets hold certain properties constant (e.g., composition, pressure) while varying a single quantity (e.g., temperature), a ``common-properties`` element can describe properties common to all